dubbyOW/BCDEditTweaks/README.md

 ## Resetting to Default

 The script can also reset all of the above tweaks to their default values.
 This is done by deleting the corresponding BCDEdit entries and setting the `nx` option back to `OptIn`, which is the default setting on most systems.

-## Disclaimer

-Modifying system settings can have significant effects on your system's behavior.
-Only apply these tweaks if you understand what they do.
-If you're unsure, it's best to seek advice from a professional or knowledgeable community.
-Use this script at your own risk.